Overview

 • Self-healing: Detects and replaces failed instances to maintain application availability.

-• Rolling Updates and Rollbacks: Updates applications without downtime and rolls back if needed to a previous version if something goes wrong.
+• Rolling Updates and Rollbacks: Updates applications without downtime and rolls back to a previous version if needed.

 Declarative Model